 In the afternoon, I was practicing on my partner and thinking to myself that I just didn’t have enough sensory acuity in my hands to do this because I couldn’t even feel the cranial rhythmic impulse (CRI, the rhythm of cerebrospinal fluid).

 And then something happened.
 It was like a veil lifted.
-My hands suddenly began to recognize that a lot of “information” was coming it.
+I suddenly began to recognize that a lot of “information” was coming into my awareness through my hands.
 It was like a form of electricity was flowing from my partner’s head into my hands.
 I couldn’t clearly tell what was me and what was her.
 It felt electric, like a power surge, but not unpleasant like a shock.
 It was warm, and it had a buzz and layers to it.
 It felt like multiple rhythms entwining with her life force.

-And…I was still a student in massage school, getting the education needed to get licensed.
+And…I was still a student in massage school, getting the education required to become licensed.
 It wasn’t something I could pursue just then, so I filed the memory away and forgot about it.

 Six months after getting my massage license, I was having dinner with my friend Katie Raver in Central Market South.
 I notice she was looking over my shoulder at something happening behind me, and then she said,